0atman/noboilerplate/scripts/14-youre-doing-agile-wrong.md

 You know how to figure out how much is in a sprint?
 Work as fast as you can, then in two weeks see how much you did.

-What would you have done differently?
+What would you have done differently if you estimated the individual stories?

-- [ ] punch this up

 Gerald likes No Bullshit estimation here, which has three sizes of estimate: